 Brookhaven, MS

 "My grandfather survived the Great Depression; racism during some of the most traumatizing eras; a world war; and other blistering life circumstances.
 He was educated at Fisk, Tuskegee Institute, Alcorn State University, and Tennessee State University.
 He was a science teacher, school administrator, and farmer.
-He purchased 100 acres of land, some of which he plowed with a tractor that he made himself.
+He inherited nearly 80 acres land and purchased 30, some of which he plowed with a tractor that he made himself.
 He hustled -- hard.
 My family is still reaping."